About the Donald W. Reynolds

 - Offers a specialization in business journalism at the undergraduate and the graduate level at the Cronkite School, including internships, scholarships and assistantships.

 - Coordinates a network of Reynolds chairs in business journalism at Arizona State University, Washington and Lee University, the University of Missouri and University of Nevada, Reno.
-In 2009, Leckey became the Reynolds chair at ASU and president of the center, and Linda Austin, then editor of the Lexington Herald-Leader, was hired as executive director.
+In 2009, Leckey became the Reynolds chair at ASU and president of the center, and Linda Austin, then editor of the Lexington Herald-Leader, was hired as executive director and served in that role until 2014.

 - Administers a program to place visiting business journalism professors at other universities.